CoderKungfu/react-workshop/exercise1/README.md

-# Exercise 1 - Hello, World!
+# Exercise 1 - Running React in your browser & Hello World! exercise

 ## Objectives